 Print X in the YES box at Q item P1 on your schedule.
-Go to part B on page 1.
+Go to part B in the next column.

 Did you satisfy the unrelated clients test?

 You will satisfy the unrelated clients test in the income year if you can answer yes to the following question: